mdgriffith/mechanical-elephant-hakyll/thoughts/2015-04-20-becoming-productive-in-haskell.markdown

 2. I don't have to waste my time on trivial bugs.
 3. The bugs I do encounter are generally more meaningful and lead me to understanding the problem more.
 Note: meaningful doesn't always mean harder.
 3. Python taught me not to worry about speed that much.
 Haskell agreed with that but let me have it anyway.
 4. Refactoring is a *breeze*.
-In Python, I always had a nagging feeling that I forgot to change some small part of your code that will be important later.
+In Python, I always had a nagging feeling that I forgot to change some small part of your code that would be important later.
 5. Excellent libraries.
 I feel that the basic guarantees of the Haskell language make the standard quality of libraries exceptionally high.
 Then there are libraries that were game-changers for me (Parsec and QuickCheck immediately come to mind, but there are others).
 6. [A helpful community](https://gist.github.com/quchen/5280339).
 7. Easy to scale up code to using many cores.